 Houston has been a stable market for H-E-B for many years now.
 While the early years were a bit touch and go at certain times overall HEB could be considered one of the more stable grocers in the Houston area.
-Even towards the end of the Pantry Foods era HEB’s success in Houston was measurable.
+Even towards the end of the Pantry Foods era, HEB’s success in Houston was measurable.
 It came to the point where the company felt brave enough to open a “concept store” here in town.
 Located at 6960 Barker Cypress Rd, Houston, TX 77084, this Pantry Foods was a “late bloomer” not opening until 1998.
-However it seems HEB hoped that the special features of this concept store would make up for this location’s tardiness to the area.
+However, it seems HEB hoped that the special features of this concept store would make up for this location’s tardiness to the area.

-Towards the end of the stores life the parking lot was fitted with HEB gas pumps, which seem to only have lasted around a year.
+Towards the end of the store’s life, the parking lot was fitted with HEB gas pumps, which seem to only have lasted around a year.
 They sat where a now vacant CVS stands although it was being used for COVID testing when I drove by.
-Oddly the CVS came in after HEB had already vacated the property, proving this store wasn’t simply a failure of the hubris of HEB, rather data and metrics on shoppers in that area in the area is likely skewed.
+Oddly the CVS came in after HEB had already vacated the property, proving this store wasn’t simply a failure of the hubris of HEB, rather data and metrics on shoppers in that area are likely skewed.
 While it is of course the duty of the tenant to make sure where they locate stores matches their own criteria it is interesting to see these failures.
 Impacts like the massive Berry Center, and Langham Creek High School, make this area seem much busier than it is on a daily basis.
 While HEB could adapt to a declining upmarket clientele, nobody can fix a foot traffic problem.